 Implant surgery is traditionally performed in two stages.
 Stage I involves the placement of the implant itself, followed by 4-6 months of healing to allow the jaw bone to anchor the implant.
 Stage II is a short procedure to expose the implant and attach a connector piece known as an abutment.
 You are then referred back to your restorative clinician who then proceeds with crown placement.

-Dr Deane will outline the type of procedure required in each cases, including the risks, costs and expected post-operative recovery.
+Drs Deane and Thorpe will outline the type of procedure required in each case, including the risks, costs and expected post-operative recovery.